Tropes relating to Kirby

 , Kirby may come across his animal friends and hitch a ride from them (sometimes flipped).
 Typically, they change his copied powers

 in some way, and have a different sort of movement: for example, Kine has very fast and tight underwater controls (but is a bit awkward on land).
 All have appeared in the anime

 , although with very

 Suitable for land, Rick is a white and brown-spotted hamster that was one of the first three animal friends.
 He's described as "friendly and energetic".
 He doesn't skid on ice, can stand rough terrain, and somehow transforms with Kirby for some attacks.

 A blue fish that assists Kirby in the underwater levels, and was one of the three starting helpers.
 Described as "laid back and relaxed", he shows the least amount of emotions.
 His special ability is allowing Kirby to swallow enemies underwater and using those there and then.

 A purple owl and the air specialist and one the first Animal Friends, Coo is able to fly through fast currents like Kine.
 Originally a guy, the anime implies that he's a she.
 For some reason, Coo doesn't have any friends, but doesn't seem to mind.

-Although Rick appears alongside Nago, Nago is usually far better than Rick; he's faster and can Triple Jump, as well as able to climb walls.
-He has a love interest/girlfriend named Shiiro, but a comic shows that the two don't get along as well as you think.
+Although Rick appears alongside Nago, this feline is usually far better; he's faster and can Triple Jump, as well as able to climb walls.
+He has a love interest/girlfriend named Shiro, but a comic shows that the two don't get along as well as you think.